-Thin Crust Pizza
+2) Cauliflower Crust Pizza

-Steak & Potatoes
+3) Steak & Potatoes

-Let’s be real… who doesn’t love a good ‘ol steak and potatoes meal?
+Who doesn’t love a good ‘ol steak and potatoes meal?
 It’s a classic.
 Since most cuts of steak are higher in fat than other protein sources, it’s smart to save it for your cheat and eat leaner cuts of meat the rest of the time.
 Cooking methods also contribute to fat content, grilled steak is typically more lean since the fat is drained during cooking.
 Steak is more nutrient dense than you may think– it is rich in vitamin B12, which keeps is responsible for keeping our nerve and blood cells healthy.
 Pair it with a medium potato and veggies for a well-rounded meal that will please your taste buds.
 A perfect combination of protein and carbs and a good excuse to treat yourself at a nice steakhouse.

-Spaghetti & Meatballs
+4) Spaghetti & Meatballs

 A little pasta never hurt anyone.
 Spaghetti and meatballs is one of our favorites because it’s carb and protein dense and contains a small amount of fat.
 It hits all of your macros– which is one of the goals to choosing a “good” cheat meal.
 If you order out at a restaurant, most places provide a whole-wheat or whole-grain pasta substitute, which is one step to a healthier dish.
 Another step you can take (if it’s available) is switching out beef meatballs for turkey or chicken for a leaner source of protein.
 But the traditional is ok also– just remember to watch portions while indulging.
 Who doesn’t like comfort food like this traditional Italian dish?